MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-targets.md

 ---
 title: MSBuild Targets
-description: Learn how MSBuild uses targets to group tasks together and allow the build process to be factored into smaller units. ms.date: 06/01/2023 ms.topic: conceptual
+description: Explore how MSBuild uses targets to group tasks together and allow the build process to be factored into smaller units in Visual Studio. ms.date: 06/01/2023 ms.topic: conceptual
 helpviewer_keywords: